 The Lanyards are available free of charge from the Airport Duty Managers desk or the Passenger Assistance desk on the main terminal concourse.

+We offer additional support for people travelling with hidden disabilities.
 When in security, staff members are aware of varying disabilities and will conduct any searches as efficiently and sensitively as possible.
 Private search facilities are available at any stage of the security process if requested by the passenger.
 This comprises of two same-sex security staff carrying out a hand search of the customer and their mobility equipment until they are satisfied that no prohibited items are being carried.

 Once through security, there are quieter areas that passengers travelling with hidden disabilities may use.
 These can be located at Gate 31 and Gate 19.